 With Earth rapidly becoming uninhabitable, pioneers seek to colonize the harsh terrain of the planet Carpathia.
 10 years later, the town of Forthaven faces danger as the planet's dark secrets are revealed.

 A marine biologist, an insurance salesman and a teen-aged boy find their lives fundamentally changed by the emergence of a new, and often dangerous, species of sea life, while government agents work to keep the affair under wraps.

 In a post-apocalyptic future, a deadly virus has wiped out most of humanity.
 The only ones who survived, were those who hadn't yet reached puberty.
-Now a decade has gone by, and a man called Jeremiah is set on a quest to find a mysterious place his father spoke of, a place called Valhalla.
+Now, a decade has gone by, and a man called Jeremiah is set on a quest to find a mysterious place, of which his father spoke, a place called Valhalla.
 Written by

 Fredrik Adolvsson <firstname.lastname@example.org>

 Teryl Rothery (who plays Jeremiah's mother) was in Stargate SG-1 (1997), where she played a character in-residence at the Cheyenne Mountain Complex, the same place in which the Western Alliance is centered (a.k.a.
 Thunder Mountain).
 See more »